Maysa Leak

-Maysa Leak (born August 17, 1966) is an American jazz singer better known by her mononym Maysa.
+Maysa Leak (born August 16, 1966) is an American jazz singer better known by her mononym Maysa.
 She is well known by fans of smooth jazz both for her solo work and her work with the British band Incognito.

 Early life and career

 Leak attended Milford Mill High School in western Baltimore County.
-After high school, she studied music at Morgan State University in Baltimore City and graduated with a degree in classical performance.
-There she performed as a member of the world-famous Morgan State University Choir under the direction of the late Nathan Carter.
-Leak met performer Stevie Wonder during a college performance.

 After receiving her degree from Morgan State University, Maysa headed to Southern California to perform with Stevie Wonder’s female backup group Wonderlove.
-While with Wonder, Maysa was a vocalist on the Jungle Fever soundtrack, and performed on numerous television shows including The Arsenio Hall Show, Oprah and The Tonight Show.
+While with Wonder, Maysa was a vocalist on the Jungle Fever soundtrack.

 It was during an over-the-telephone audition in the early 1990s that Maysa became a member of the British jazz/funk/R&B band Incognito and, in 1992, she relocated to London and recorded Tribes, Vibes & Scribes, featuring the hit single "Don't You Worry 'Bout A Thing".
-Since then, Maysa has appeared on over seven Incognito recordings.
+Maysa recorded her self-titled debut in 1995.
+Maysa has also collaborated with jazz performers such as Gerald Veasley, Rick Braun, Will Downing, Jason Miles' Soul Summit, Rhythm Logic, Jonathan Butler, and Pieces of a Dream.